 Ingredients & Substitutions

-- Ground Chicken
+- Ground chicken

 - Egg

-- Dried Parsley
+- Dried oregano

-- Red Pepper Flakes
+- Red pepper flakes

-- Olive Oil
+- Olive oil

 *For a full list of ingredients and instructions please see recipe card below.

-How to Make Chicken Parm Meatballs
+How to Make Chicken Parmesan Meatballs

 Step 1: In a large mixing bowl, combine the chicken, parmesan, breadcrumbs, egg, salt, pepper, oregano, parsley and red pepper flakes.
 Carefully combine everything with your hands until the ingredients are evenly mixed.

 Step 2: Form the ground chicken mixture into small meatballs, each the size of a golf ball.
-Insert a small bocconcini ball in the center of each meatball, taking care to reform the meatball around the cheese once it’s been inserted.
+Insert a small bocconcini ball in the center of each meatball, taking care to reform the meatball around the cheese once itโs been inserted.
 The mozzarella should be completely hidden from sight.

 Step 3: Dredge each meatball in the flour to lightly coat it and gently tap off any excess flour.
 Preheat the oven to 350 degrees F.

 Step 4: Heat the olive oil in a large heavy bottom skillet over medium high heat.
-Once the oil is hot, add half of the meatballs and sauté for a 3-4 minutes, turning every so often to brown the outside.
+Once the oil is hot, add half of the meatballs and sautรฉ for a 3-4 minutes, turning every so often to brown the outside.

 Step 5: Once all meatballs are browned, add the tomato sauce to the skillet and place the browned meatballs on top of the sauce.